hsauro/mcabook/_sources/introductoryTopics/elasticities.rst

   \text{when } s = K_m,\ \text{then }\ \varepsilon^v_s = 0.5

-The plots below illustrate how the elasticity relates to the slow of the rate curve (A) and  how the elasticity changes as a function of substrate concentration(B).
+The plots below illustrate how the elasticity relates to the slope of the rate curve (A) and  how the elasticity changes as a function of substrate concentration(B).
 In this case the plots were generated using a `K_m = 4` and `V_m = 1`.

 .. image:: ..\\images\\irrever_MM_elast_plot.png